Hair Loss Evaluation & Treatment

 Services That May Be Used

-- Hormone Therapy when hormonal imbalance contributes to hair thinning or shedding.
+- Hormone Therapy when hormonal imbalance contributes to hair loss, hair thinning, or hair shedding.

-- PRP (Platelet-Rich Plasma) Therapy Uses concentrated platelets from your own blood to support scalp and follicular health.
+- Platelet-Rich Plasma (PRP) Therapy Uses concentrated platelets from your own blood to support scalp and follicular health.

-- Vitamin-Boosting Injections Targeted injections used to support nutrient levels associated with hair and scalp health.
+- Targeted Vitamin-Boosting Injections used to support nutrient levels associated with hair and scalp health.

 - Vitamin IV Infusions Intravenous nutrient therapy used to support overall wellness and nutrient repletion when indicated.